Would you love to show others more of who you really are, and to share what you really think and feel, in kind, honest and clear ways?

 We may find that when we are honest with our thoughts and feelings, we lack the skills to communicate them kindly, often because we were instead taught to hide what we really think and feel, and so we simply haven’t had the practice.

 If we believe that hiding what we’re really thinking and feeling is being kind, it’s worth asking ourselves to look a little deeper to see if this is really true.
 Often it is not kind to us, because it means we are not freely expressing our needs, wants, feelings and boundaries (saying No when we feel a No, and Yes when we feel a Yes).
-And often it is not kind to the other, because it deprives them of the opportunity to know the truth and respond to it from their authentic self, and to meet and connect with who we authentically are.
+And often it is not kind to the other, because it deprives them of the opportunity to know our truth and respond to it from their authentic self, and to meet and connect with who we authentically are.
 Most of us prefer not to be lied to, and we want to know the real person we are meeting.

 Many of us have grown up in families, communities and cultures in which blaming and attacking others (often in subtle ways) for what is happening within us is normal and acceptable, when in truth, each of us is responsible for our own feelings and experience.
 This is not by any means to say that we don’t have an impact on each other.
 What we do and say does have an impact, and we each have a responsibility to be as kind as possible, however this doesn’t mean that we are responsible for each other’s feelings.

-Understanding this is essential if we are to be empowered in our relationships, rather than believing that we are a victim and that others can be victim to us.
+Understanding this is essential if we are to be empowered in our relationships, rather than believing that we are a victim and that others are victim to us.
 Say we feel sadness and anger in an interaction with someone: when we take responsibility for our feelings, we can communicate our experience without blaming the other and making them wrong.
 This puts us in a position where it is possible to show our authentic self and express how we’re feeling in a kind way, opening the possibility of true intimacy and connection between us.

 Different ways to explore each theme